Das-Kollektiv/tdme2/README-BuildingHowTo.md

 export LD_LIBRARY_PATH=/usr/local/lib
 ```

-Go back into your TDME2 folder and continue to build TDME2 like:
+Go back into your TDME2 folder and continue to build TDME2.
+Note: HARDWARE_THREADS should be replaced with the number of your CPU hardware threads, e.g. if you have 2 cores and hyperthreading, you can use 4.

 ```bash
 make clean && make -j HARDWARE_THREADS mains GLES2=YES